spcl/serverless-benchmarks/docs/design.md

 for the selected platform.
 Then, an instance of `sebs.Benchmark` is created, and both objects are used to create or update function code package and upload or update input data in the cloud storage with the help of `sebs.faas.PersistentStorage` implementation.
-In the end, an object of `sebs.faas.function.Function` is created with exposes a list of triggers encapsulated in `sebs.faas.function.Trigger`.
+In the end, an object of `sebs.faas.benchmark.Function` is created with exposes a list of triggers encapsulated in `sebs.faas.benchmark.Trigger`.
 The function is invoked via a selected trigger, and the output includes a JSON file with invocation ID and results.

 `sebs.py benchmark process` - the JSON result from benchmark invocation is read, deserialized,